Carrie Fisher In ‘Star Wars’: Film’s Producers Confirm That The Late Actress Will Not Appear In Episode IX?

 — Variety (@Variety) December 27, 2016

 Still, CNN speculates something completely different about if — or, more importantly, when — the last time we will see Carrie Fisher in Star Wars.
-According to them, thanks to the power of modern technology, we will see Carrie Fisher in Episode IX, as well.
+According to them, thanks to the power of modern technology, we could see Carrie Fisher in Episode IX, as well.

 The outlet speculates that Lucasfilm will use the same technology that was used to “resurrect” Paul Walker from the dead during the shooting of The Fast and the Furious 7.
 Fans will recall that Paul Walker died from a car crash on November 30, 2013, but he still appeared in the seventh installment of the successful franchise.
 The actor’s brothers served as stand-ins for the late actor, and he was inserted into the film using CGI technology.